jlln/ZisaPlugin/README.md

 Installation:

+At this time the plugin does not play nicely with Fiji.
+The best approach to get the plugin working is as follows, and involves creating a separate copy of ImageJ for use with Zisa:

-1) Download and install the Java SE Runtime for your platform from http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html
+1) Download and install the Java SE Runtime 8u91 for your OS from http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html

 2) Download the Platform Independent version of ImageJ from http://rsb.info.nih.gov/ij/download.html